-Although you will need to carefully plan getting from the mainland to these islands, it is relatively economical and easy to fly to Thailand.
-Furthermore, in the upcoming months the new online Thailand Visa will be available for citizens of all eligible countries, so it will be even easier to enter this beautiful country.
+Although you will need to carefully plan to get from the mainland to these islands, it is relatively economical and easy to fly to Thailand.

-Here are five of the best unspoilt islands to visit.
+Here are 15 of the best-unspoilt islands to visit.
 They are untouched paradises which are calm, tranquil, and breathtakingly-beautiful.
 They are so untouched that your only option is to camp at some of them.